Alexhuszagh/rust-lexical/README.md

 [![Build Status](https://api.travis-ci.org/Alexhuszagh/rust-lexical.svg?branch=master)](https://travis-ci.org/Alexhuszagh/rust-lexical)
 [![Latest Version](https://img.shields.io/crates/v/lexical.svg)](https://crates.io/crates/lexical)

 Fast lexical conversion routines for both std and no_std environments.
 Lexical provides routines to convert numbers to and from decimal strings.
 Lexical also supports non-base 10 numbers, for both integers and floats.
-Lexical is simple to use, and exports only 6 functions in the high-level API.
+Lexical is simple to use, focuses on performance and correctness, and exports only 6 functions in the high-level API.

 **Table of Contents**